 You can stop a foreclosure in its tracks—at least for a while—by filing for bankruptcy.
 Filing for Chapter 7 bankruptcy will stall a foreclosure, but usually only temporarily.
 You can use Chapter 7 bankruptcy to save your home if you're current on the loan and you don't have much equity.
 Otherwise, you'll just be able to delay a foreclosure by a few months, unless you're able to modify the loan.
 (For more information, see Can I Modify My Mortgage in a Chapter 7 Bankruptcy?)

+If you’ve filed for bankruptcy within the past year, though, the automatic stay might be limited to 30 days or eliminated.
 To find out if filing for bankruptcy might be right for you, consider talking to a bankruptcy attorney.